data-integrations/wrangler/docs/directives/split-url.md

 ## Usage Notes

-The `split-url` directive will parse the URL into its constituents.
+The SPLIT-URL directive will parse the URL into its constituents.
 Upon splitting the URL, the directive creates seven new columns by appending to the original column name:

 * `column_protocol`